 Do Caladiums Bloom?

-Big tropical looking foliage, deeply veined leaves and an array of colors characterize caladiums.
+Big tropical looking foliage, deeply veined leaves, and an array of colors characterize caladiums.
 These plants in the Araceae family are classed as blooming plants.
-But do caladiums bloom?
+Do caladiums bloom though?
 Mature plants do develop a flower-like bud.
 This is a small spathe, a type of inflorescence found in the Aroid class of plants.
 The spathe is a far cry from what we usually deem as flowers, lacking petals and most other features of a typical bloom.
 They do have an interesting structure and are the reproductive system of the plant.

 There is no shortage of forms of caladium, as there are over 1,000 cultivars on the market.
 That being said, there are two types of caladium commonly grown.

 - The “strap” or “lance” form has slender leaves, a compact habit and thick foliage.

 - “Fancy Leaf” types have much larger leaves but bear a limited number.
 The leaves are so large that the low foliage count is not an issue and the arrow to heart-shaped foliage soars above the thick stems.

 Caladiums are shade-loving plants and tend to burn in full sun locations.
 They need well-drained soil and should be lifted in winter in most zones.
 As a South American plant, caladiums need warm temperatures and will become dormant as cool seasonal air arrives.

 You should dust off the soil and store tubers in a mesh bag or pair of panty hose in a dry location where temperatures are at least 60 degrees F. (15 C.).